DubiousTunic/spinning-sword/README.md

 # spinning-sword
-spellbook.html - Creates a Spellbook from the Secret Teachings of All Ages mullarchy - creates what I call macroscopic strong AI
+spellbook.html - Creates a Spellbook from the Secret Teachings of All Ages<br>
+mullarchy.html - creates what I call macroscopic strong AI